deehuck/dotfiles/README.md

 ## Install

+<span style='color:red'>WARNING: THESE SCRIPTS WILL OVERWRITE YOUR CURRENT .ALIAS, .BASHRC, .VIMRC, AND OTHER CONFIG  FILES.
+PLEASE BACK THESE UP IF YOU ARE WISHING TO TRY THIS OUT ANDWISH TO SAVE YOUR CURRENT CONFIGS

 If you are installing on a fresh machine or would like to double check requirements, run one of the following scripts:

 ### OSX